BroncoSpace-Lab/scales-hardware/docs/FlatSat_Development.md

-This provided example only allows connection from SatCat to the COM ports of the local computer used, and NOT connection between different systems (which is what we need)
+This provided example only allows connection from SatCat to the COM ports of the local computer used, and NOT connection between different systems (which is what we need).

-**Next Step:** Change Verilog code to enable communication between two different systems (Jetson to the flight computer).
+**Next Step:** Develop Verilog code to enable communication between two different external systems (Jetson to the flight computer).

 #
 ### **VOXL2**